 Section 6.
 Vacancies.
-In case of any vacancy in the membership by reason of death resignation or removal of any member, the remaining members may fill such vacancy for the remaining term of the membership or, for any new or unoccupied, memberships, may elect members to serve until the next annual meeting.
+In case of any vacancy in the membership by reason of death, resignation or removal of any member, the remaining members may fill such vacancy for the remaining term of the membership or, for any new or unoccupied memberships, may elect members to serve until the next annual meeting.

 Section 7.
 Removal of Members.
-The membership, by a vote of two-thirds (2/3rds) of those members, present at any regular, annual or special meeting, may terminate the membership of any member, provided the notice of such meeting must state that the purpose, or one of the purposes, of such meeting is the removal of such member.
+The membership, by a vote of two-thirds (2/3rds) of those members present at any regular, annual or special meeting, may terminate the membership of any member, provided the notice of such meeting must state that the purpose, or one of the purposes, of such meeting is the removal of such member.

 Section 8.
 Quorum and Voting.
 A majority of the membership must be present in person or by telephone conference call in order for a quorum to exist for the conduct of business.
 The affirmative vote of a majority of members present at a meeting of the membership shall be the act of the membership, unless a vote of a greater number of members is required by these bylaws, the Act of Incorporation, or law.
-The ex-officio member shall not be counted in a quorum nor shall be entitled to vote on any matter
+The ex-officio members shall not be counted in a quorum nor shall be entitled to vote on any matter.

 ARTICLE III.
 Board of Trustees.

 Section 1.
 Organization and Powers.
-The membership, as constituted “from time to time. shall also act as a Board of Trustees.
+The membership, as constituted from time to time, shall also act as a Board of Trustees.
 The activities, property, and affairs of the James Blackstone Memorial Library Association (Association) shall be managed by the Board of Trustees, which shall exercise all of the powers of the Association under the Act of Incorporation and these by-laws, as each may be amended from time to time.